 Natural Beauty, Nurtured Minds

-Two of Washington state's three officially designated Wild and Scenic Rivers flow through Klickitat County: the Klickitat River from Wheeler Creek to the confluence with the Columbia and a nine-mile canyon between Gilmer Creek and Northwestern Lake on the lower White Salmon.
+Two of Washington's six officially designated Wild and Scenic Rivers flow through Klickitat County: the Klickitat River from Wheeler Creek to the confluence with the Columbia and a nine-mile canyon between Gilmer Creek and Northwestern Lake on the lower White Salmon.
 Designated Wild and Scenic rivers are preserved in their natural free-flowing state and they and their immediate environments are protected by federal law.
 The Klickitat River is one of the longest rivers without a dam in the Pacific Northwest.

 Klickitat County has two public libraries, the Goldendale Community Library and the White Salmon Valley Community Library.
 Both are part of the Fort Vancouver Regional Library System serving Clark, Skamania, and Klickitat counties, as well as the City of Woodland in Cowlitz County.